Phillip383/MarkdownToUML/README.md

 A future feature will be to support other forms of diagrams such as relational database diagrams.
 A supported editor with lsp support would be a nice addition with live preview of the diagram.

+The software will be built using Python and the framework tkinter for the GUI.
+Supported platforms should be Windows and Linux.
+Macos will be added in the future, so keep this in mind during development.
+Test on a VM for now.

 # Example
 ```
 # Class